Does health insurance cover prostheses? Compare cover options from Australian funds.

 The Prostheses List is a list of more than 10,000 surgically implanted prostheses, human tissue items and other medical devices.
-Private health insurers must pay a benefit for the items on the list when they are provided to a patient with the appropriate private health insurance cover in place, and the Prostheses List details the minimum benefit amount payable for each individual item.
+Health funds must pay a benefit for the items on the list when they are provided to a patient with the appropriate private health insurance cover in place, and the Prostheses List details the minimum benefit amount payable for each individual item.

-The list is updated twice each year and under Australian law, private health insurers must pay at least the minimum benefit listed for each item.
+The list is updated twice each year and under Australian law, health funds must pay at least the minimum benefit listed for each item.

 What items are on the Prostheses List?

 The types of surgically implanted prostheses, human tissue items and other medical devices on the Prostheses List are broken up into several cover areas including:

 - General/miscellaneous products (prostheses not included in other categories)

 The latest version of the Prostheses List is available from the Department of Health website.